JSuder-xx/JSuder-xx.github.io/_posts/2019-01-06-media-purveyor.md

 Remember when I claimed the application had some novel features that set it apart?
 Well none of the functionality listed above is really it!

 Media Purveyor (ugh that name!) has one neat trick: it can read/write metadata from/to many different types of files without otherwise impacting the file contents.
 So what?
 Well it builds on that one trick to provide
 * Portable Lossless Image Editing.
-The application can store multiple "views" of an image inside the source image file without having to re-encode the image (which for many formats is lossy).
+The application can store multiple "views" of an image inside the source image file without having to re-encode (which for many formats causes a degradation in quality with each save).
   * For example, you might take one very nice photo and create a view that crops the image one way and applies a blur.
   * Another view may crop a different region and apply a sepia filter.
   * A third view might apply an oil painting effect.